About green energy

 How much of a difference does this make to our church’s carbon footprint?

-This campaign is to show demand for electricity generated from renewable sources and to show our government and business leaders that we are prepared to lead in shifting finance out of fossil fuels and into clean, renewable energy that can help all God’s people to flourish.
+This campaign is to show demand for electricity generated from green sources and to show our government and business leaders that we are prepared to lead in shifting finance out of fossil fuels and into clean, green energy that can help all God’s people to flourish.

 Your church’s carbon footprint will be dependent on your current supplier and energy usage; and the supplier you switch to.
 There are a great number of ways your church can reduce its carbon footprint; see A Rocha’s Eco Church or CAFOD's LiveSimply award or the Eco-Congregation programme in Scotland and Ireland.

-We switched to a renewable energy supplier years ago, are you saying I should now choose a different provider?
+We switched to a green energy supplier years ago, are you saying I should now choose a different provider?